ninrod/rsynced-melpa/melpa/msvc-readme.txt

      Must be a configuration that exists in the project file.

 * OPTIONAL PROPERTIES
-  - :version
+  - :product-name
-    Specifies the version of Visual Studio to be used.
+    Specifies the product-name of Visual Studio to be used.
-    If you do not specify or nil used, the value used is `msvc-env-default-use-version'.
+    If you do not specify or nil used, the value used is `msvc-env-default-use-product-name'.
   - :toolset
     Specifies the toolset of Visual Studio to be used.
     If you do not specify or nil used, the value used is `msvc-env-default-use-toolset'.